Gremiale

+Rui Valério, Patriarch of Lisbon, consecrating a new altar in 2025; the linen gremiale is visible, worn like an apron over his vestments.

-The gremiale is ordinarily made of linen; the gremiale used during a pontifical Mass is made of silk, decorated with a cross in the centre, and trimmed with silk embroidery, in colour corresponding with the colour of the chasuble.
+The gremiale is ordinarily made of linen; the gremiale used during a pontifical Mass is made of silk, decorated with a cross in the centre, and trimmed with silk embroidery, in color corresponding with the color of the chasuble.

 Little is known of its history; apparently its origin dates back to the Late Middle Ages.
 The Roman Ordo of Gaetano Stefaneschi (c.
 1311) mention it first (n.
 48); soon after, it is mentioned in the statutes of John Grandisson of Exeter as early as 1339.
 In earlier times, its use was not exclusive to bishops but was also available to priests.